nhangen/model-checkpoint-engine/README.md

 # ML Model Checkpoint Engine

-A high-performance, generic checkpoint management and experiment tracking system for machine learning projects.
-Built with enterprise-grade scalability and framework-agnostic design.
+A **framework-agnostic** checkpoint management and experiment tracking system for **any** machine learning project.
+Built to be standalone with no project-specific dependencies.

 ## Core Features

 ### Enhanced Checkpoint Management
-- **Multi-Backend Storage**: PyTorch, SafeTensors with pluggable architecture
+- **Multi-Backend Storage**: PyTorch, TensorFlow, JAX, SafeTensors - works with any framework
 - **Data Integrity**: SHA256 checksum verification with comprehensive tracking
 - **Performance Caching**: LRU with TTL, optimized metadata access
 - **Best Model Detection**: Automatic flagging based on configurable metrics